US-Africa policy: President Joe Biden seeks to turn a new leaf | DW | 29.04.2021

-After Trump's tumultuous four-year presidency, President Joe Biden is returning US-Africa relations to its old shared values.
+After Trump's tumultuous four-year presidency, Joe Biden is returning US-Africa relations to old shared values.
 With a focus on mutual respect, the new partnership will not be about competing with China.

-For many Africans – relations between the US and Africa have never been at their lowest point than during Donald trump's (2016-2020) presidency.
-In his one term in office, he lived to his slogan of 'America First'.
+For many Africans, relations between the US and Africa have were never at a lower point than during Donald Trump's 2016-2020 presidency.

-Looking at the first 100 days of the Biden administration, observers today paint a different picture.
-Christian von Soest from the GIGA Institute for African Studies told DW, Biden has promised a "mutually respectful relationship".
+Observers might paint a different picture of the first 100 days of the Biden administration.
+Christian von Soest, from the GIGA Institute for African Studies, told DW that Biden has promised a "mutually respectful relationship".

 For example, his administration immediately lifted what it called "discriminatory entry restrictions" for people from some Muslim or African countries.
-"America is back," proclaimed Joe Biden after his election victory – and already there are signs of the renewed relations with Africa.
+"America is back," Biden proclaimed after his election victory — and already there are signs of renewed relations with Africa.

 Unlike during the Trump era, Biden's administration has made its presence in Africa's troubled spots visible in a bid to reclaim its lost glory and influence.
 For example, last week, USSecretary of State Antony Blinken appointed veteran diplomat Jeffrey Feltman as a special envoy to the Horn of Africa.
 Then on Monday, in a phone call with Ethiopia's Prime Minister Abiy Ahmed, Blinken urged Abiy to address the "humanitarian disaster" in Tigray.
 The US top envoy promised a visit by Feltman in the coming days.

-The new US administration had already made several firm statements about Ethiopia's Tigray conflict, which predecessor Trump had more or less endorsed.
-"US Africa policy faces a dilemma with regard to Ethiopia," von Soest says.
-On the one hand, he says, Ethiopia is a very important partner for US foreign policy, an "anchor of stability" in the Horn of Africa.
+The new US administration had already made several firm statements about Ethiopia's Tigray conflict, which Trump had more or less endorsed.
+"US Africa policy faces a dilemma with regard to Ethiopia," von Soest said.
+On the one hand, Ethiopia is a very important partner for US foreign policy, an "anchor of stability" on the Horn of Africa, he said.
 "On the other hand, the new government increasingly sees the crisis in Tigray as a threat to stability."

-The US Secretary of State Antony Blinken has described Ethiopia's Tigray conflict as "ethnic cleansing"

-According to von Soest, security policy has been a constant in US Africa policy over the last few decades regardless of who was in office.
-"To understand this continuity," he says, "one has to look at the August 7, 1998 attacks on the US embassies in Kenya and Tanzania."
+Von Soest said security had been the constant in US Africa policy in recent decades, regardless of who was in office.
+"To understand this continuity," he said, "one has to look at the August 7, 1998 attacks on the US embassies in Kenya and Tanzania."

 At that time, more than 220 people were killed and several thousand injured, some seriously.
-According to von Soest, it was there that the US experienced its "African 9/11", three years before the attack on the New York World Trade Center on September 11, 2001.
-Regardless of a possible reduction in troops' strengths, von Soest assumes that "key features of the program will remain in Africa".
+Von Soest called that the US's "African 9/11", three years before the attacks on the New York World Trade Center and Pentagon on September 11, 2001.
+Regardless of a possible reduction in troops, von Soest said, "key features of the program will remain in Africa".

-"In fact, it's significant that as the US announced its military withdrawal from Afghanistan, it emphasized repeatedly and strongly that counterterrorism issues in Africa were of greater significance and a greater threat to the United States than terrorism emanating from Afghanistan," Felbab-Brown told DW.
-"Just a few weeks ago, the Biden administration also designated two new groups as global terrorist groups, the so-called al Shabaab group in Mozambique, and also a group in the DRC."
+"In fact, it's significant that, as the US announced its military withdrawal from Afghanistan, it emphasized repeatedly and strongly that counterterrorism issues in Africa were of greater significance and a greater threat to the United States than terrorism emanating from Afghanistan," Felbab-Brown told DW.
+"Just a few weeks ago, the Biden administration also designated two new groups as global terrorist groups, the so-called al-Shabab group in Mozambique, and also a group in the DRC."

-According to Felbab-Brown, the Biden administration will foster a multifaceted collaboration that tries to strengthen the security sectors of African countries to combat terrorism and focuses on infrastructure development and health matters.
+Felbab-Brown said the Biden administration would foster a multifaceted collaboration that tries to strengthen the security sectors of African countries to combat terrorism and focus on infrastructure development and health matters.
 "One mistake to avoid is to see everything through the prism of counterterrorism," Felbab-Brown added.

-For von Soest, economic relations with the African continent play a critical central role.
+Von Soest said economic relations with the African continent played a central role.
 Biden's administration has two options.
 Either to support the new African Continental Free Trade Area — the largest in the world in terms of the number of countries — or to resume competition with China for economic support for the continent.

 African observers do not want to give the new US president any advance praise.
 Gnaka Lagoke, an Ivorian lecturer at Lincoln University in Philadelphia, was very skeptical about Biden's inauguration in January.
 "Despite all that we can blame him for, that the racists supported him, that he indeed took quite unpopular decisions, Donald Trump did not engage in a particular policy to increase American imperialism in Africa.